yzhan1/xprez/README.md

 The main components are inside `app/` and `config/` folders.
 App folder contains key components including controllers, services, views and models.
 Config folder includes files with config variables, routes declaration and server entry file.

-### config/server.js
+### config/application.js

-This file includes the server initialization code.
+This file includes the application initialization code.

 ```javascript
 import { App as Application } from 'xprez';